The Coppage-Gordon School for Ministry

 Class weekends are held once a month, either online via Zoom or at the St. Francis Retreat Center in Dewitt.

 The cost of the program is $4,300/year which covers tuition, overnight accommodations, and meals for each of the 10 sessions, as well as the August retreat.
 In addition, the cost of required textbooks will range from $100-175 per year.
-The Diocese of Eastern Michigan will provide a scholarship of $1,000 for each student from this diocese.
-Financial support from the student’s home parish is an expectation.
+The Diocese of Eastern Michigan will provide a scholarship of 1/3 of the tuition for each student from this diocese.
+Financial support of 1/3 of the tuition from the student’s home parish is an expectation.
 Students are urged to approach their home parish for any needed financial support.
+Invoices to students and sponsoring congregations are sent out twice per year, with half owing in each installment.

 The application includes three parts: